 - □ c.
-A magistrate is not required to order an interview or other collection of information if the defendant is no longer in custody or if the defendant in the year preceding the defendant's applicable date of arrest has been determined to have a mental illness or to be a person with an intellectual disability by the service provider that contracts with the jail to provide mental health or intellectual and disability services, local mental health authority, the local mental health authority, local intellectual and developmental disability authority, or another mental health or intellectual disability authority, or another mental health or intellectual disability expert. - □ d.
+A magistrate is not required to order an interview or other collection of information if the defendant is no longer in custody, if the defendant in the year preceding the defendant's applicable date of arrest has been determined to have a mental illness or to be a person with an intellectual disability by the service provider that contracts with the jail to provide mental health or intellectual and disability services, local mental health authority, the local mental health authority, local intellectual and developmental disability authority, or another mental health or intellectual disability expert, or the defendant was only arrested or charged with an offense punishable as a Class C misdemeanor. - □ d.
 An interview may be conducted in person in the jail, by telephone, or through a telemedicine medical service or telehealth service. - □ 4.
 From the time of the order, the expert designated by the judge must return a written report within 96 hours for a defendant held in custody or 30 days for a defendant released from custody.

-See TMCEC 2022 Forms Book: Magistrate's Order for Mental Illness/Intellectual Disability Exam.
+See TMCEC 2024 Forms Book: Magistrate's Order for Mental Illness/Intellectual Disability Exam.
 The interview must be conducted by the service provider that contracts with the jail to provide mental health or intellectual and disability services, local mental health authority, local intellectual and developmental disability authority, or another qualified mental health or intellectual disability expert.
 Art.
 16.22(a), C.C.P.

-Sec.
+Art.
 16.22(a)(2), C.C.P.